 Planning a trip to Maine?
-I am willing to bet that lighthouses are one of the top items on your Maine bucket list; one of the “must-sees” on your Maine itinerary.
+I am willing to bet that Maine lighthouses are one of the “must-sees” on your Maine itinerary.
 Am I right?
 If so, this list has been made just for YOU!
-Lighthouse lovers unite: here are 10 spectacular lighthouses in Maine to add to your list.
+Lighthouse lovers unite: here are the best lighthouses in Maine to add to your list.

-These lighthouses stretch all the way across the Maine coastline (see map at the bottom of this page).
+The lighthouses of Maine stretch all the way across the Maine coastline (see map at the bottom of this page).
 The southernmost lighthouse, Cape Neddick Light, could be seen even on a day trip from Boston.
 The most northern and most eastern light, West Quoddy Head Lighthouse, is practically in Canada!

-And this list of 10 Maine lighthouses only scratches the surface.
-There are a total of 65 throughout the state.
-So no matter where you are traveling in Maine, chances are there’s a stunning lighthouse within easy reach.
+Just how many lighthouses are in Maine?
+Well, this list of the top lighthouses in Maine only scratches the surface; there are a total of 65 throughout the state.
+So no matter where you are traveling in Maine, chances are there’s a stunning Maine lighthouse within easy reach.

 Pemaquid Point Lighthouse

 Pemaquid Point Lighthouse in Bristol, Maine is a picture postcard lighthouse with the lighthouse keeper’s house attached.
 Gazing out into the beautiful blue Atlantic, it’s easy to imagine being the keeper of this lighthouse and to have the enviable daunting task of safely guiding ships in the night.
 Under the lighthouse are rocks for climbing; there is an ice cream shop and giftshop in the building.

 Prospect Harbor Lighthouse is located on the east side of the entrance of Prospect Harbor, Maine.
 It was originally built and began use in 1849 with Nathaniel Noyes as the first keeper of the lighthouse.